ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-31-generating-ph-myths.md

 images can it conjure?**

-To do so, I played with a neural network called CLIP-VQGAN ([Esser et al, 2021](#esser2021clip)) and supplied it with descriptions from Philippine folk culture.
+To do so, I played with a neural network called CLIP-VQGAN ([Esser et al, 2021](#esser2021clip) and [Radford et al, 2021](#radford2021clip)) and supplied it with descriptions from Philippine folk culture.
 The resulting images can then be thought of as to what the model "imagined" upon reading the descriptions&mdash;I warn you, they are a bit surreal and creepy!

 ## Monsters from the machine